Royal Burgers' Zoo: Conservation

 Burgers’ Zoo has been successful enough in breeding fish and coral for their own aquarium that they can now help provide animals to other public aquariums.
 They use an artificial moon to stimulate sexual reproduction of corals in their reef, and also clone some 60 varieties.

-Besides presenting many of its animals in simulated habitat in spacious indoors ecosystems, Burgers' Zoo also has facilities for conservation and captive breeding of animals nearly extinct.
-The Socorro dove (Zenaida graysoni) for example does not exist outside captivity at present; it was wiped out by introduced mammals on its home island.
+Besides presenting many of its animals in simulated habitats in spacious indoor ecosystems, Burgers' Zoo also has facilities for conservation and captive breeding of animals that are endangered and threatened with extinction in the wild.
+The Socorro dove, for example, was wiped out by introduced mammals on its home island.
 The species is being bred in Burgers' Zoo for eventual reintroduction into the wild.

 Burgers' Zoo supports several nature conservation projects.
 The projects are small but with a big impact.